 Read our assessment of the latest industry news here.

 MEMA holds an annual convention that provides members with the opportunity to come together, learn and network in a relaxed atmosphere.

 Providing Self-Funded Health Insurance and Workers’ Compensation

 Our insurance programs are one of the premier benefits of belonging to the Association.
-Key to that value is Robin Manson, our dedicated insurance administrator and your personal contact for all benefits-related questions.
+Key to that value is Sarah Nadeau, our dedicated insurance administrator and your personal contact for all benefits-related questions.